IshaPerry/IshaPerry/README.md

 - 👋 Hi, I’m @IshaPerry
-- 👀 I’m interested in applying code to information internetworks and modeling/simulation.
+- 👀 I’m interested in applying code to information internetworks and intelligence.
 - 🌱 I’m currently learning Computer Science at the Georgia Institute of Technology
 - 💞️ I’m looking to build a strong CS background
 - 📫 How to reach me: https://www.linkedin.com/in/isha-perry-b27a84217/